-- It presents all the qualifications and none of the disqualifications to serve as an independent director of Witarich Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances. - It am not related to any of the directors/officers/scoxtantial shareholders of Vitarian Componenter, other than the relationship provided under four-25.2,3 of the Securities Regulation Code. - To use thest of my knowledge, i am not the subject of any pending minimal or schriftstrative investigation or proceeding. - E. [For those in government service/affiliated with a government agency or GDCC] I have the required written partnerion or consent from the Alexad of the agency/department) to be an independent director is pursuant to Office of the President Hemorandem Circular No. 17 and Section 12, Rule XVIIII of the Revised Dot Service Rules.
+- I possess all the qualifications and none of the disqualifications to serve as an independent director of Vitarich Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuences. - 1 am not related to any of the directors/officers/substantial shareholders of Vitarich Corporation, other than the relationship provided under Rule38.2.3 of the Securities Regulation Code. - To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding.

+(For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from the (head of the agency/department) to be an independent director in pursuant to Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.

-- I what hittifully and disjointly comply with my ducies and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - I shall inform the corporate secretary of Vitarich Corporation of pay changes in the abovementioned information within five days from its occurrence.
+- E shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - E. I shall inform the corporate secretary of Vitarich Corporation of any changes in the abovementioned information within five days from its occurrence.